-One of the best things about Costco is juxtaposed with one of the worst: its low price tags on bulk items means you can save your family money on each shopping trip, but the way the wholesale chain is able to keep most prices low in the first place is due to its ever-rotating stock that means your favorite items may not be around for long.
-And while it's always a bummer to head to Costco for a few specific items only to find they've been sold and replaced by new products, according to Tough Nickel, there are a few ways that you can tell if your favorite products will be there next time you shop; but more importantly, Costco's price tags' hidden meanings will show whether you're saving money on said items.
+One of the best things about Costco is juxtaposed with one of the worst: its low price tags on bulk items mean you can save your family money on each shopping trip.
+But the wholesale chain is able to keep most prices low in the first place due to its ever-rotating stock, which means your favorite items may not be around for long.
+And while it's always a bummer to head to Costco for a few specific items only to find they've been sold and replaced by new products, there is, according to financial site Tough Nickel, a way to tell if your favorite products will be there next time you shop: by looking for a secret-ish code on their price tags.
+In fact, knowing Costco price tags' hidden meanings can also help you figure out whether you're really saving money as you fill your cart.

 What It Means When a Costco Tag Ends in .99

 If a Costco price tags ends in .99, it's a full-price staple item (for now).
 If your favorite items end in .99, you may not be saving money, but you can let out a sigh of relief that they'll most likely still be around the next time you shop.